-Announcing the 2018 Steedman Fellowship theme, developed by jury chair Andrea Leers, and the 2018 Steedman Fellowship jury:
+The 2018 Steedman Fellowship theme is Infrastructures, developed by jury chair Andrea Leers:

 Our urban environment is shaped not only by its buildings and public spaces, but also by its infrastructure—the fundamental systems, facilities, and services that enable, sustain, and enhance societal living conditions.
 Infrastructure may be large public services elements such as power plants, roads, and bridges.
 It may also be small domestic systems or technological components enabling different kinds of human interaction or environmental impact.
 Or it may be blue-green infrastructure networks of natural ecosystems for water management and long-term sustainability and resilience.
 At all scales and manifestations, infrastructural elements are increasingly important subjects of design investigation.
 No longer thrust to the margins of cities, campuses, and communities, they have emerged as important actors in the design of our individual and collective environments.

 The Steedman 2018 jury seeks creative research proposals on the design impact and potential for infrastructures to positively contribute to a sustainable urban future.
-Registration opens August 15, 2018.
+Registration is now open.
 Proposals are due November 1, 2018.

 Principal and co-founder of Leers Weinzapfel Associates, Andrea Leers is an internationally recognized leader in urban, campus, and civic design.
 The work of her practice has been widely recognized with over 100 national and regional awards, including the 2007 AIA Architecture Firm Award.
 The monograph on her practice, Made to Measure: The Work of Leers Weinzapfel Associates, was published in 2011 by Princeton University Press.
 Leers is the former director of the Master in Urban Design Program at the Harvard Graduate School of Design, where she was an adjunct professor, and she has also taught at Yale University, University of Pennsylvania, University of Virginia, and Tokyo Institute of Technology.
 She was appointed by Boston mayor Martin J. Walsch to the Boston Civic Design Commission, and she is a member of the University of Washington Architectural Commission.
 She was a visiting artist at the American Academy in Rome and Chaire des Amériques at the University of Paris, Sorbonne.